All faculty emails are email@example.com.

 Lead Teacher, Kinder 2

 Chang-Tsui, or “Tracy” Chang, is originally from Taiwan.
 She received a bachelor’s degree in Fine Arts from Metropolitan State College of Denver, where she also received an additional certification in Early Childhood Education.
-Before coming to DMIS, she was an art teacher for two years in a Montessori preschool.
-Tracy has six years of teaching experience and working with young children.
-In addition to working in her own classroom, she also teaches the Chinese Culture workshops to all students enrolled in the Mandarin program.
-In her spare time, she enjoys spending time with her husband and son who is enrolled in the Spanish program at DMIS.
+Before coming to ISD, she was an art teacher for two years in a Montessori preschool.
+Tracy has seven years of teaching experience and working with young children.
+In her spare time, she enjoys spending time with her husband and son who is enrolled in the Mandarin program at ISD.

 Assistant Teacher, Kinder 2

-Su Li is originally from China and holds a master’s degree in Curriculum and Instruction in a Foreign Language from George Mason University.
-She received her Virginia State License in teaching Chinese for pre-Kindergarten and has taught Chinese at a Chinese language institution for the last four years.
-Su believes in integrating culture into the curriculum and emphasizes learning languages within the appropriate cultural context, and always having respect for different cultures.
-She enjoys incorporating technology into the classroom as much as possible.
+Su Li is originally from Southern China, Hunan, a province that is famous for spicy food.
+Su holds a master’s degree in Curriculum and Instruction in a Foreign Language from George Mason University.
+She received her Virginia State License in teaching Chinese for pre-Kindergarten to 12th grade.
+Su believes in integrating culture into the curriculum.
+She emphasizes differentiating instructions in the classroom and always has respect for different cultures.
+In her spare time, she enjoys camping and exploring the mountains in colorful Colorado as well as live music and travelling.

 Lead Teacher, Kinder 3